ms-iot/imx-iotcore/Documentation/provisioning.md

 The changes in UEFI are responsible for the following:
 * Loading SMBIOS values from UEFI variables.
-* Create an fTPM Endorsement Key Certificate using the default RSA template.
+* Create an fTPM Endorsement Keypair using the default RSA template.
-* Loading the Endorsement Key Certificate from the fTPM and saving it to a host computer.
+* Loading the Endorsement Public Key from the fTPM and saving it to a host computer.
 * Receiving a cross-signed EK Certificate to save into UEFI variables on the device for easy access.
 * Receiving per-device SMBIOS values to save into UEFI variables to be recalled on future boots.
 * Set the DeviceProvisioned variable so subsequent boots will not run this driver.